ZStout10/Workout_Tracker/README.md

 # Workout_Tracker
 Group project for INFO-C211

-We are going to impliment different classes for exercises, user profiles and calories burned.
+We are going to impliment different classes for exercises and user profiles.

 Contributors:
   -Emma Richardson